ppy/osu-wiki/news/2020/2020-06-06-osu-mapping-olympiad-7-mania.md

 Are you a new mapper and you want to prove to the world you have enough skills to partake in this challenge, or are you an veteran and you want to make history by becoming the second osu!mania Olympian?
 If either of these apply, you’ve landed in the right place!

-The first Mania edition of the Mapping Olympiad was won by [PianoLuigi](https://osu.ppy.sh/users/9665915), who managed to charm all the judges with his entry!
+The first Mania edition of the Mapping Olympiad was won by ::PianoLuigi::{ user-id=9665915 }, who managed to charm all the judges with his entry!
 Will you be next?

 Enough talk, let's jump into action!